ilya0/Assets-IO_A2_HRTracking/README.md

 	- Blockchain status - Check if the blockchain is up and running
 	- Blockchain version - Shows current version of the chaincode
 	- OIC connector - Check if the connector is running
-	- Single View - Check if the single view application is responding
-	- Siebel status - Current status of Siebel software

 ### Prerequisities